patbolan/prostate_t2map/README.md

 5) Perform inference.
-In the file inference.py, the inference is broken into 3 parts: part A: synthetic data. part B: invivo part C: invivo with noise addition.
+In the file inference.py, the inference is broken into 3 parts: part A: synthetic data; part B: inviv;
+part C: invivo with noise addition;
 You can run inference.py to do all of them, or just run the parts you want.
-This will create the predicted values in the folder $BASE/predictions, about 7GB
+This will create the predicted values in the folder $BASE/predictions, about 7GB.

 6) Run analyses and generate plots.
 This is more manual, and done in several steps.
-While developing I often used inline graphics (%matplotlib inline), but for the paper I used Qt as the renderer, saving png and svg files and arranging them into figures manually. make_demo_figure.py will make the plots for figure 1.
-You'll need to run several times, uncommenting lines to make all sections. plot_example_partA.py will make the plots for figure 3 make_plots_partA.py will do all per-slice and per-pixel evaluations on synthetic data, figures 4 and 5.
-Will take a few hours for the per-pixel stuff.
-PR plot_example_partB.py will make plots for figure 6 comparison_matrix.py will make figure 7 evaluate_partC_byslice.py will make figure 8
+While developing I often used inline graphics (%matplotlib inline), but for the paper I used Qt as the renderer, saving png and svg files and arranging them into figures manually. make_demo_figure.py will make the plots for figure 1, and the top section for figures 3 and S1.
+You'll need to run several times, changing the swtich value to make all plots. plot_example_partA.py will make the plots for figure 3. make_plots_partA.py will do all per-slice and per-pixel evaluations on synthetic data, figures 4 and 5.
+Will take a few hours for the per-pixel stuff. plot_example_partB.py will make plots for figure 6. plot_example_partC.py will make figure 7. evaluate_partC_byslice.py will make figure 8.